 After the hearing, the judge will issue a decision within 90 days.
 If you win, you’ll get retroactive hours and keep them until your next reassessment.
 If you lose, you can request a rehearing within 30 days, file a court writ within 1 year, or ask the county for a reassessment with stronger documentation.

-IHSS appeals start when the county issues a Notice of Action (“NOA”), which either approves or denies the applicant’s eligibility for protective supervision or other supportive services.
+IHSS appeals start when the county issues a Notice of Action (NOA), which either approves or denies the applicant’s eligibility for protective supervision or other supportive services.
 If you disagree with the county’s denial of protective supervision or the amount of authorized service hours, you have the right to appeal.
+Here are the steps to follow for filing an IHSS Appeal.

-An appeal means that your case will be decided by an administrative law judge at a hearing, unless the county offers you a conditional withdrawal in order to reassess the applicant.
+Understand the appeal process: Your case will be reviewed in a hearing by an administrative law judge, unless the county offers a conditional withdrawal to reassess your application.

 "The IHSS Law Office of James Diskint helped us win protective supervision for my son after our application was denied twice.
 They knew exactly what documents we needed and guided us every step of the way."